tmgleitsmann/Search/foundations/MDB-Text-Search/README.md

 2. Indexes cannot store phrases or information about proximity of words
 3. Can only have 1 text index per collection
 4. Not effective with case insensitivity searches.
 Will need to utilize patterns with $regex to achieve case insensitive matches
+5. Regex evaluation can spike CPU usage and slow down the entire cluster
+6. Using "Not" with a regex query almost always results in a collection scan
+7. Leading Wildcards (.* or .+) leads to collection scans since the index has no where to "start"
+  - For $regex, the caret (^) operator is required to avoid scans

 ### $text and $regex for text searches
 - **$text** : The $text operator can search for words and phrases.
 Query matches on the complete stemmed words.